5 PRO Tips for Good Grades

 - Know your learning style.
 Notice it says learning style not study style.
 The basis of good grades is understanding and application, and they don’t come through studying alone.
 There are three learning styles: audio, visual, and tactile.
 Audio learning uses their hearing and listening, meaning lectures and verbal explanations work for them.
 Visual learners use their sight.
 Videos clips and note taking is extremely useful to them.
 Tactile learners retain knowledge through touching and doing.
 Hands-on activities and experiments help them.
 Be it in the classroom or the library or your room, try to learn to adapt a system involving your learning style.
 To find out what your learning style is, take this quiz and carefully study the results.

 - Sign up for Google Doc.
 Google Doc is a well-known life saver that automatically saves your work in a beautiful, secret place called the cloud.
 (Remember that time your second-hand laptop crashed?)
 However, there are other occasions where Google Doc can come in handy: filling in test/exam guides.
 If you haven’t figured it out by now, most (not all) professors give you guides for upcoming tests and exams.
 This is an excellent way to help you remember what was discussed in class and the textbook(s).
-Sometimes though, you might blank out on a topic or come to find there is no one answer for a question.
+Sometimes though, you might blank out on a topic or come to find there is no one correct answer for a question.
 This is when sharing a Doc with your classmates come in handy.
 Everyone can chip in or write multiple answers with side comments on where or how they found the answer.
 By test time, you will have covered all your bases.
 For tips on how to use Google Doc’s editing features, check this Fortune article.

 To sum it all off, your grades are your business.
 Take charge; you don’t have to put up with bad grades.
 Yes, college is for fun and adventure, but you can have a great time and still have good grades.
 Challenge yourself to follow these tips.
 You will see a difference!